• Skip to primary navigation

 Notes

-* Quicker altervative: wait until the granola cools completely then add chocolate chips and fruits (the result is different - no clumps achieved with melted chocolate but still good).
+* Quicker altervative: wait until the granola cools completely, then add chocolate chips and fruits.
+Without melted chocolate no clusters are achieved but it's still good.

-Serve with almond milk, fresh berries or with homemade rhubarb compote for a vegan breakfast or any of your favourite vegan accompaniments.
+Serve with unsweetened almond milk, fresh berries, chopped bananas, or with homemade rhubarb compote for a vegan breakfast or any of your favourite vegan accompaniments.

-Otherwise, if it doesn't need to be vegan, enjoy with yoghurt, milk or Skyr (we're seeing this appearing from Iceland in French supermarkets)
+Otherwise, if it doesn't need to be vegan, enjoy with yogurt, milk or fromage blanc.

 • Share